Near-squares in binary recurrence sequences: for , and

-\emph{If the second case of \eqref{eq: gcd of u_m,v_m+1,v_m-1} holds}, then, among the three factors in the left-hand side of \eqref{eq: u_m(v_m+1)(v_m-1)=px^2} exactly one belongs to $p\rS$ and each of the remaining two factors belongs to $\rS$.
-If any of the last two factors belongs to $p\rS$, then $u_{m}\in \rS$, which is impossible as before.
-Therefore, both $v_{m}\pm 1$ belong to $\rS$.
-However, the simultaneous equations $v_{m}+1=x_{1}^{2}$, $v_{m}-1=x_{2}^{2}$ imply $x_{1}^{2}-x_{2}^{2}=2$ which is impossible $\bmod\,4$.
+\emph{If the second case of \eqref{eq: gcd of u_m,v_m+1,v_m-1} holds}, then, among the three factors in the left-hand side of \eqref{eq: u_m(v_m+1)(v_m-1)=px^{2}} exactly one belongs to $p\rS$ and each of the remaining two factors belongs to $\rS$.
+If any of the last two factors belongs to $p\rS$, then $u_{m}(a) \in \rS$, which is impossible as before.
+Therefore, both $v_{m}(a) \pm 1$ belong to $\rS$.
+However, the simultaneous equations $v_{m}(a)+1=x_{1}^{2}$, $v_{m}(a)-1=x_{2}^{2}$ imply $x_{1}^{2}-x_{2}^{2}=2$ which is impossible $\bmod\,4$.